tsufurukawa/personal_blog/source/_posts/2014-08-04-feature-spec-with-capybara.markdown

 When designing a web application, or any computer software for that matter, having automated tests is absolutely critical.
 In general, tests can be broken down into 3 categories:

-__1. Unit Tests__ - testing different components in isolation
+__1. Unit Tests__ - testing different components in isolation.
-__2. Functional Tests__ - testing multiple components in collaboration and making sure individual components work well with each other
+__2. Functional Tests__ - testing multiple components in collaboration and making sure individual components work well with each other.
-__3. Integration Tests__ - following a business process and ensuring the components can work together to achieve a business objective
+__3. Integration Tests__ - following a business process and ensuring the components can work together to achieve a business objective.

 Now, in the context of Rails, these sections can be broken down as:
 1. Models, Views, Helpers, Routes -> Unit Tests